Below are 3 MUST TRY Tokyo Burger Restaurants.

 Train Station: Sangenjaya (Denentoshi Line) Shop Hours: Weekdays: 11:30～16:00 / 18:00～21:00 // Weekends: 11:00～21:00 // Holidays: 11:00～21:00

 #3 Sun2Diner in Nakameguro

 Sun2Diner has the BEST BURGERS on this list in my opinion.
-I might even go as far as saying that Sun2Diner has the best burgers in Tokyo.
+Dec 2019 Note: the restaurant is now called Burger Factory (バーガーファクトリー).
+I might even go as far as saying that they have the best Tokyo burger.
 Perfection on a plate.
 AND they let you use ketchup.

 Their burgers include a Turkey Burger, Fish Burger, Cheese Burger, Brown Mushroom Burger, and a Chipotle Mexcian Burger.
 You can also order items like Loco Moco, Taco Rice, Jerk Chicken, and…pancakes.